sagrawa4/My-To-Do-Application/README.md

 - Source of truth is the state of the componenet

 # To create a generic event for all the changes happening when a state change
 - use [event.target.name], this gives the state     object that we are trying to change and equate the value with event.target.value

+# && in Reacr JSX
+- true && "myString" gives myString
+- false && "myString" gives false

+# Use react router to route from one component to other
+- npm add add react-router-dom
+- import {BrowserRouter as Router, Route} from 'react-router-dom'

+# To go from login page to welcome on click
+- Use this.props.history.push("/welcome")

+# Adding an error component to your route
+- Create an error component
+- Add it to your Router
+-Use Switch to move to different components
+- Dont forget to import swirch from 'react-router-dom'